 This a stunning walk, although it can be a bit strenuous and a long one.
 It takes around 4 hours if you decide to stop by Ghar Lapsi, which of course, I recommend.

 Dingli cliffs are located just off the village of Dingli, on Malta’s Western coast.
-The views are breathtaking and this is definitely one of the best coastal walks in Malta.
-Never overcrowded, Dingli cliffs offer a peaceful walk far away from a hustle and bustle of popular tourist resorts.
+The views are breathtaking, and this is definitely one of the best coastal walks in Malta.
+Never overcrowded, Dingli cliffs offer a peaceful walk far away from the hustle and bustle of popular tourist resorts.

-Ghar Lapsi – Halfway through between Dingli and Blue Grotto you will find Ghar Lapsi.
-A small rocky inlet and one of the few places where the sea can be entered from shore along the southern coastline.
-The very popular diving site it also hides a hidden rocky beach, fantastic for snorkelling and a peaceful swim.
+Ghar Lapsi – Halfway through between Dingli and Blue Grotto, you will find Ghar Lapsi.
+It is a small rocky inlet and one of the few places where the sea can be entered from shore along the southern coastline.
+This very popular diving site also hides a hidden rocky beach, fantastic for snorkelling and a peaceful swim.

 Blue Grotto is a network of seven caves with an entrance featuring a massive rock arch surrounded by turquoise clear waters.

-After a long walk and day of exploring you can stay in the Blue Grotto area for a well-deserved meal and a drink.
-Uff, what an amazing day!
+After a long walk and day exploring, you can stay in the Blue Grotto area for a well-deserved meal and a drink.
+Ugh, what an amazing day!

-From Blue Grotto you can take a bus number 74 back to Valetta.
+From Blue Grotto, you can take bus number 74 back to Valetta.

 Day 6 – A day in Gozo

 If you feel like you haven’t got enough time for both – choose just one.
-You will not be able to truly explore and get the feel of those islands.
+You will not be able to explore and get the feel of those islands truly.
 Both islands have so much to offer and hold their own distinct feel.
-Simply brushing on them, will take away from the full experience.
+Simply brushing on them will take away from the full experience.

 Gozo, Malta’s little sister island is what many locals told me, is what Malta used to be like.
 Much more rural and with architecture often still untouched and traditional, Gozo is a perfect get-away.
 There is so much to do and see in Gozo but what strikes me most about this island is how slow-paced and atmospheric it is.
 Visit my full guide to Gozo here.

-Take a ferry from Cirkewwwa terminal which takes approximately 20 minutes.
-You won’t need to purchase the ticket as the fair is paid on the way back.
+Take a ferry from Cirkewwwa terminal, which takes approximately 20 minutes.
+You won’t need to purchase the ticket as the fare is paid on the way back.
 It costs around €5 return.

-Once there, you can opt-in for a hop on hop off bus which will take you to all of the most popular locations.
+Once there, you can opt-in for a hop on hop off bus, taking you to all of the most popular locations.
 I personally think this is a good option given the busses on the island of Gozo are not running this frequently.

-For the ferry timetable visit Gozo Channel Website.
+For the ferry, timetable visit the Gozo Channel Website.

 Day 7 – Relax!

-- Popeye Village – A Film set from the 1980 musical ‘Popeye’, it is now a theme park village and one of the major tourist attractions in Malta.
-If you are a child at heart and enjoy the fairytale-like village at the stunning seafront location this experience id for you.
+- Popeye Village – A Film set from the 1980 musical ‘Popeye’ is now a theme park village and one of the major tourist attractions in Malta.
+If you are a child at heart and enjoy the fairytale-like village, the stunning seafront location, this experience is for you.

 - Ħal-Saflieni Hypogeum – An underground prehistoric burial site, discovered in 1902 and dating back to about 4000 BC.
 This is one of the world’s best-preserved prehistoric sites and includes a temple, cemetery and funeral hall.

 - Malta off the beaten path – Buskett Woodland or St Anton gardens – Spend an afternoon in one of the beautiful parks in Malta.
-Buskett Woodland, it is the only semi-natural forestland in the country spreading across 47 hectares.
+Buskett Woodland is the only semi-natural forestland in the country, spreading across 47 hectares.
 San Anton Gardens in Attard featuring Presidential Palace is one of the most beautiful gardens in Malta.

-- Embrace self-catering accommodation – Enjoy the night out in Malta but by cooking in the hostel or Airbnb you will definitely be able to save few bucks here and there.
+- Embrace self-catering accommodation – Enjoy the night out in Malta, but by cooking in the hostel or Airbnb, you will definitely be able to save a few bucks here and there.

 - Get a Tallinja Card – And hop on the bus.
-With the Tallinja Card, you fair will be only € 0.75 and you will be able to get to most of the destinations much cheaper whilst also immersing yourself in local culture 🙂 Busses are not extremely reliable however a Tallinja App offers a live timetable.
-Get unlimited travel, the 7-Day ‘Explore Card’ for € 21 and you will not have to worry about your transport cost.
+With the Tallinja Card, your fair will be only € 0.75, and you will be able to get to most of the destinations much cheaper whilst also immersing yourself in local culture 🙂 Busses are not extremely reliable; however, a Tallinja App offers a live timetable.
+Get unlimited travel, the 7-Day ‘Explore Card’ for € 21, and you will not have to worry about your transport cost.
 This will also cover your Gozo trip.

-- Rent a GoTo car – If you fancy driving you can also use a GoTo car to drive to some of the destinations.
-You can opt-in for one way or return trip and apart from the fuel cost, you will be charged by the minute.
-You can also rent a scooter but please watch out as Malta can be a bit dangerous to drive around.
+- Rent a GoTo car – If you fancy driving, you can also use a GoTo car to drive to some destinations.
+You can opt-in for one way or return trip, and apart from the fuel cost, you will be charged by the minute.
+You can also rent a scooter, but please watch out as Malta can be a bit dangerous to drive around.

 So here it is.
-I have poured my heart into this guide in order to make your trip as enjoyable as possible.
-I truly believe Malta is a great solo travel destination and against popular belief, it can also be done on a moderate budget.
+I have poured my heart into this guide to make your trip as enjoyable as possible.
+I truly believe Malta is a great solo travel destination, and against popular belief, it can also be done on a moderate budget.